 Introduction

 Sensors are used to acquire information.
-The word originates from the Latin “sentire” which can be translated as “perceive” (Kalantar-zadeh, 2013, p.
+The word originates from the Latin “sentire,” which can be translated as “perceive” (Kalantar-zadeh, 2013, p.
 1).
 This illustrates the general task that is fulfilled by them.
-Various types of sensor systems can be found in all technical systems, as information about different quantities is required to run technical systems and is the fundamental element for controlling processes based on this information.
-The following unit introduces the fundamental terminology of sensors, their selection, the description of sensor characteristics, and their role in the measurement system.
+Various types of sensor systems can be found in all technical systems, as information about different quantities is required to run technical systems and is fundamental to controlling processes based on this information.
+The following unit introduces the key terminology of sensors, their selection, the description of sensor characteristics, and their role in the measurement system.

 2.1 Sensors and Transducers